aws-samples/aws-modernization-with-gremlin/content/22_Setup_SockShop_Gremlin/25_test_sockshop/_index.md

 # Test Your Sock Shop

-In order to test that our sock-shop has been deployed, we are going to grab the load balancer IP and test it in our own browser.
+In order to test that our sock-shop has been deployed, we are going to grab the load balancer DNS name and test it in our own browser.
 Look for the steps for your corresponding setup:

 - [New EC2 Experience](#if-you-are-using-the-new-ec2-experience-follow-this)
 - [Older EC2 Experience](#if-you-are-using-the-older-ec2-experience-follow-this)